Amartya Sen: Media and culture

 A 56-minute documentary named Amartya Sen: A Life Re-examined directed by Suman Ghosh details his life and work.
 A documentary about Amartya Sen, titled The Argumentative Indian (the title of one of Sen's own books), was released in 2017.

 A 2001 portrait of Sen by Annabel Cullen is in Trinity College's collection.
 A 2003 portrait of Sen hangs in the National Portrait Gallery in London.

 In 2011, he was present at the Rabindra Utsab ceremony at Bangabandhu International Conference Centre (BICC), Bangladesh.
 He unveiled the cover of Sruti Gitobitan, a Rabindrasangeet album comprising all the 2222 Tagore songs, brought out by Rezwana Chowdhury Bannya, principal of Shurer Dhara School of Music.

 Max Roser said that it was the work of Sen that made him create Our World in Data.

 Political views

 Sen was critical of Narendra Modi when he was announced as the prime ministerial candidate for the BJP.
 In April 2014, he said that Modi would not make a good prime minister.
 He conceded later in December 2014 that Modi did give people a sense of faith that things can happen.
-In February 2015, Sen opted out of seeking a second term for the chancellor post of Nalanda University, stating that the Government of India was not keen on him continuing in the post.
+In February 2015, Sen opted out of seeking a second term for the chancellor post of Nalanda University, stating that the Government of India was not keen on him continuing in the post due to their displeasure with his tenure..
+In 2017, Sen called for the revival of the classical liberal Swatantra party in response to BJP's "majoritarian ideology and practice."